 Through a UM claim, you could recover the following damages

 - Replacement of damaged property

 - Disfigurement or disability

 Another available insurance coverage is known as PIP.
 Personal injury protection isn’t a legal requirement for motorists to carry, but insurance companies offer it to their policyholders.
 If you included PIP on your policy, you could file a claim to cover your medical bills and lost wages up to your chosen limit.

 Unlike UM and liability claims that reimburse the cost of your damages after a settlement agreement, PIP provides upfront payment.
-When you’re treating your injuries, you can provide your PIP information to all medical providers, and they will submit bills directly to the insurance company for payment.
+When treating your injuries, you can provide your PIP information to all medical providers, who will submit bills directly to the insurance company for payment.